Dr. Kevin McKerrow

 The correct diagnosis is imperative for fungal nails as other types of nail disorders can present with similar symptoms.
 The only way to be sure is to see a specialist who will take a scraping of the nail for laboratory analysis to determine what fungus you have.
 This is important because it determines the appropriate medication that should be used and an idea of how long it will take to treat.

 The good news is that most nail infections can be treated and you will have your nail looking healthy again.
 Unfortunately, depending on the severity, it may take months to treat.
-Treatment at the Skin Specialist Centre is provided by a fully qualified Podiatrist using a combination of medicines and lasers.
+Treatment at the Skin Specialist Centre is provided by our Dermatologists using a combination of medicines and lasers.

 Our GenesisPlus laser (Nd:YAG 1064nm) treatment takes about 15 minutes per treatment and destroys the fungus.
 Typically, 1 - 5 treatments are required depending on the severity of the infection, with treatments performed about 4 - 6 weeks apart.